AgustinMayoraStrianese/AgustinMayoraStrianese/README.md

 </div>

 ###
-#### - 🌱 I’m currently learning about Cobol, Mainframe, Db2 and CICS.
+#### - 🌱 I’m currently learning about COBOL, Mainframe, DB2 and CICS.
 #### - 👯 I am looking to collaborate on projects on Cobol and Mainframe both in large companies and banks, as well as in start-ups.
 #### - 💬 Ask me about Cobol, Java and React.
 #### - 📫 How to reach me: a.mayora@live.com.